insure logo

 Cheapest car insurance in Pennsylvania

-Travelers has the cheapest average rate in the state at $952 a year.
+Travelers has the lowest average rate in Pennsylvania at $952 a year or $79 a month.

 CompanyAverage annual premiumAverage monthly premium